 Employment Law: Lindsey Cartwright, Senior Tutor

-Lindsey is a Partner in the Employment Team at Morton Fraser LLP, having previously been a partner in Maclay Murray & Spens LLP and Mackay Simon (now Dentons).
-She is a graduate of the University of Glasgow and has over 20 years’ experience practicing exclusively in employment law.
+Lindsey is a Partner in the Employment Team at Morton Fraser LLP, having previously been a Partner in Dentons LLP and Mackay Simon, and has over 20 years’ experience practicing exclusively in employment law.
 Lindsey represents both employer and employee clients in the Employment Tribunal and the Employment Appeal Tribunal, acting for private and public sector organisations of all sizes, including one of the UK's largest employers.
-Lindsey is accredited as a specialist in employment law by the Law Society of Scotland and is currently Secretary of the Employment Law Group in Scotland, and a member of the Employment Lawyers Association and the Association of Regulatory & Disciplinary Lawyers.
+Lindsey is accredited as a specialist in employment law by the Law Society of Scotland.
+She is currently Secretary of the Employment Law Group in Scotland, and a member of the Employment Lawyers Association and the Association of Regulatory & Disciplinary Lawyers.

 Family law: Bernadette Baxter, Joint Senior Tutor